 Here we are in this global pandemic, restricted in so many ways – from our work, travel, socializing, exercise and even in the ability to do our daily errands.
 It is no wonder that so many of us are stressed, felling isolated, with mental and emotional well-being at an all-time low.

 We are all hoping that everything will “go back to normal”, while at the same time watching figures of infections increasing to depressing levels.
-The arrival of a vaccine seems far away, so what is there to do in the meantime?
+The vaccine is here, but it is not available to everyone.
+So what is there to do in the meantime?
 How can we heal ourselves with so much disharmony everywhere?

 Be in nature.